skspade/workmux/README.md

 In a standard Git setup, switching branches disrupts your flow by requiring a clean working tree.
-Worktrees remove this friction. `workmux` automates the entire process and pairs each worktree with a dedicated tmux window, creating fully isolated development environments.
+Worktrees remove this friction. `workmux` automates the entire process and pairs each worktree with a dedicated zellij tab, creating fully isolated development environments.
 See [Why workmux?](#why-workmux) for how workmux streamlines this workflow.